 I have more than one insurance policy, how do I know which insurance is primary?

-If the child is covered under both the mother's and father's insurance plan, whichever parents birthday (month and day only) comes first, is the insurance policy that will be primary.
+If the child is covered under both the mother's and father's insurance plan, whichever parent's birthday (month and day only) comes first, is the insurance policy that is primary.

 If two or more policies or plans cover a dependent child of divorced or separated parents, benefits for the child is determined in this order: First, the policy or plan of the parent with custody of the child; second, the policy or plan of the spouse of the parents with custody of the child; Third, the policy or plan of the parent not having custody of the child.